Xhosa people: Xhosa beadwork and its symbolism

 Inkciyo is a beaded skirt that serves as a garment covering the pubic area.
 Among the Pondo people (Xhosa clan) the beads are turquoise and white in colour.
 This skirt is worn during a virginity testing ceremony among Xhosa people undergoing their rites of passage into womanhood.

 Impempe is a whistle that has a necklace on it.
-The whistle symbolises one's introduction to adolescence.
+The whistle symbolizes one's introduction to adolescence.

 Xhosa beadwork and other cultural beadworks have cultural ties, but nowadays beads are also worn as fashion pieces, too, either as cultural appreciation or appropriation.
 The use of cultural beadworks as fashion pieces means that anyone can wear these pieces without having to belong to that cultural group.

 Clothing

 The Xhosa culture has a traditional dress code informed by the individuals social standing portraying different stages of life.
 The 'red blanket people' (Xhosa people) have a custom of wearing red blankets dyed with red ochre, the intensity of the colour varying from tribe to tribe.
 Other clothing includes beadwork and printed fabrics.
 Although in general, Xhosa lifestyle has been adapted to Western traditions, the Xhosa people still wear traditional attire for special cultural activities.

 The various tribes have their own variations of traditional dress which includes the colour of their garments and beadwork.
 This allows for different Xhosa groups to be able to be distinguishable from one another due to their different styles of dress.
 The Gcaleka women, for instance, encase their arms and legs in beads and brass bangles and some also wear neck beads.